Amjad-H-Ali/New-Year-Chaos/README.md

 ###### For 60% score 1 ≤ _n_ ≤ 10 <sup>3</sup>

 ###### For 100% score 1 ≤ _n_ ≤ 10 <sup>5</sup>

+##### Output Format

+###### Print an integer denoting the minimum number of bribes needed to get the queue into its final state.
+Print Too chaotic if the state is invalid, i.e. it requires a person to have bribed more than 2 people.